 - Someone can force you to use your fingerprint to unlock confidential information.

-For more information on password security and website authentication, feel free to browse our additional resources:
+For more information on password security and website authentication, take a look at our additional resources:

 - 6 Shocking Reasons Why Passwords Won’t Protect Your Website — Still not convinced that password alternatives are the best option for your organization?
-Our article addresses 6 reasons why using passwords could put your organization’s information at risk.
+Our article addresses six main reasons why using passwords could put your organization’s information at risk.